2i2c-org/docs/about/service-objectives.md

 - We will prioritize resolving Inicdents over any other Change requests.
 - For major or complex outages, we will re-direct capacity on our engineering team to resolve them.

-### Change Request support objectives
+### Change and Guidance Request support objectives

-- We will triage support requests and respond to them within 24 working hours.
+- We will triage Change and Guidance requests and respond to them within 24 working hours.
-- We will prioritize resolving Change Requests by balancing them against our other development priorities as described in {doc}`our Support Team Process documentation <tc:projects/managed-hubs/support>`.
+- We will prioritize resolving Change and Guidance Requests by balancing them against our other development priorities as described in {doc}`our Support Team Process documentation <tc:projects/managed-hubs/support>`.

 (objectives:cost)=
 ## Costs and cloud flexibility